Is your Working Holiday permit coming to an end but you aren’t ready to leave Canada yet? There are are ways of stay in Canada that you can consider.

 Staying in Canada with a new IEC permit

-We explain the different ways to get a second IEC participation in Getting a second Working Holiday permit to Canada—Loopholes and exceptions.
+We explain the different ways to get a second IEC participation in Applying for a Second IEC Permit to Canada.

 Note: You must maintain legal status in Canada at all times.
-If you’re still waiting for your new IEC permit application to be approved, you must switch to a visitor record or leave the country when your current permit expires to avoid an illegal overstay.
+If there is a gap between the end of your first IEC permit and the start of your second IEC permit, you should either leave the country or switch to a visitor record.
 Read on to learn more about visitor records.

 If you plan to stay in Canada to travel and sightsee without working, securing an extension of your stay is easy.
 You just need to apply for a visitor record.